angusjtait/gfh-summary/index.md

 To reduce merge conflicts, you can merge new commits from the master into your current branch.

+**Notes** Deleting a branch is easy.
+Type `git branch -d nameOfBranch`.
+The branch will only be deleted if it has already been merged.

 ## Chapter 4: Remotes

 Remote repositories are copies of your Git project that live somewhere else, like a separate server.
 A remote can also just be a different folder on your computer.